NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 on each gizmo.

-### Edit ball physics properties

-Edit physics properties[^6]
+### Save configuration

 **Precondition:** Editor mode selected

-**Trigger:** Focus any of the g, mu or mu2 fields.
+**Trigger:** "Save" button selected

 **Path:**

-1. User enters a new value in the field or leaves the field unchanged

-2. If the value is in the wrong format, notify user and go back to step 1.

-3. User clicks the apply button.

-1. If the value is in the wrong format, notify user.

-2. Go back to 2.

-[^6]: gravity, friction, etc.

-### Save configurations

-**Preconditions:** Editor mode selected

-**Triggers:** "Save" button selected

-**Paths:**

-1. User clicks "Save" button

-2. A dialog box appears to specify the save location
+1. A file explorer that only shows gizmoball files pops up.

-3. User selects the desired location and clicks "Save"
+1. User selects the desired location and clicks "Save".

+1. If saving fails, notify user and then go to `1`.

-4. A status label shows that the game configurations have been successfully saved
+1. A status label shows that the game configurations have been successfully saved.

-**Postconditions:** Playing area is shown ready for new actions; Game configurations have been saved to a file
+**Postcondition:** Game configuration have been saved to a gizmoball file on the disk.

----

-### Load configurations
+### Load configuration

-**Preconditions:** Editor mode selected

-**Triggers:** "Load" button selected

-**Paths:**

-1. User clicks "Load" button
+**Trigger:** "Load" button clicked

-2. A dialog box appears to specify where to load the configurations from
+**Path:**

+1. A file picker that only shows gizmoball files pops up.

-3. User selects the desired location and clicks "Load"
+1. User selects the desired file and clicks "Load".

+1. If loading fails, notify user, go to `1`.

-4. Game configurations are loaded and displayed on the screen;
+1. Game configurations are loaded and displayed on the screen.

-A status label shows that the game configurations have been successfully loaded
+1. The status label shows that the game configurations have been successfully loaded.

-**Postconditions:** The saved playing area is shown ready for further editing
+**Postcondition:** The saved playing area is shown ready for further editing.

-Game configurations have been loaded from a file and displayed on the screen

----

 ### Stop game

-**Preconditions:** Play mode selected, the game is running.
+**Precondition:** Play mode selected, the game is running.

-**Triggers:** “Stop” button pressed.
+**Trigger:** “Stop” button pressed.

-**Paths:**
+**Path:**

 1. User presses “Stop” button.

-2. Game has been stopped
+2. Game has been stopped and main menu appears on the screen.

-Postconditions: Ball stops (game has been paused)
+**Postcondition**: Ball stops (game has been paused).
+Main menu displayed on the screen.

----

 ### Run game

-**Preconditions:** Play mode selected, the game has been stopped or new game has been loaded.
+**Precondition:** Play mode enabled, the game has been stopped or new game has been loaded.

-**Triggers:** “Run” button pressed
+**Trigger:** “Run” button pressed

-**Paths:**
+**Path:**

 1. User presses “Run” button

 2. The ball starts to move with the previous velocity and direction.

-**Postconditions:** Game is running.
+**Postcondition:** Game is running, play mode enabled.

 ## Physics loop (high level)